Background Image

 Terri Schauf has been the Respect Life Coordinator for the Catholic Diocese of Fort Worth since July of 2017.
 Prior to her role with the Diocese, she worked as the Education Coordinator for Texans for Life Coalition and the Catholic Pro-Life Community of North Texas.
 Believing that education is vital for building a Culture of Life, Terri’s pro-life work since 2001 has been primarily focused on teaching others why we are pro-life as Catholics and what it means to be pro-life.
 Prior to her pro-life work, Terri was a teacher.
 Terri and her husband, Tim, met at the North Texas March for Life in 2006, and they have two children.

 As we age, we have more time to reflect on what we have learned – what God has taught us – about the real meaning and purpose of our lives.
 Yes, we may lose some of our physical strength and abilities, but we can gain new abilities to relate to the Lord and help others do so as well.
 Our Catholic faith helps us retain and even increase the things that can bring us satisfaction and happiness: Spiritual, Physical, Social and Intergenerational.
 In a separate session, Fr.
-Demma will also respond to your questions about Catholic teaching and the sacraments as they relate to aging, dying and death.
+Hathaway will also respond to your questions about Catholic teaching and the sacraments as they relate to aging, dying and death.

 Gain an overview of how our Catholic teaching informs us with respect to medical decisions and treatment.
 What are we obligated to do to preserve one’s health?
 How can medicine continue to care even when it cannot cure?
 Learn about Catholic advance directives and other resources that can guide us in our roles as patients and family members.